TUW-GEO/ascat/docs/examples.rst

 * H16 - SSM ASCAT-B NRT O12.5 : Metop-B ASCAT NRT Surface Soil Moisture 12.5 km sampling
 * H103 - SSM ASCAT-B NRT O25 : Metop-B ASCAT NRT Surface Soil Moisture 25 km sampling

-The products (H07 - discontinued), H101, H102, H16, H103 come in BUFR format and
-can be read by the same reader.
+The products H101, H102, H16, H103 come in BUFR format and can be read by the same reader.
 So examples for the H16 product are equally valid for the other products.

+The product H07 is discontinued and replaced by Metop-A (H101, H102) and Metop-B (H103, H16), both available in two different resolutions.

 The following example will show how to read and plot each of them.